 Monetary and In-kind Donations

+The Center accepts monetary gifts through its non-profit foundation, the Sacramento History Alliance.
+These tax deductible gifts can be earmarked for specific purposes and programs at the Center.
 Preparing materials for use in exhibits and by researchers is the most expensive operation in any historical repository.
-Although monetary grants are not a prerequisite for the acceptance of a collection, donors who are able to assist the Center by making grants toward the arrangement, cataloging and preservation of their donations are encouraged to do so.
+Although monetary grants are not a prerequisite for the acceptance of a collection, donors who are able to assist the Center by making grants toward the arrangement, cataloging, and preservation of their donations are encouraged to do so.